kastriot96/parcellab-frontend-assignment/DECISIONS.md

 4. **FR-004 UX improvement: show articles included in the order**
    Focused on showing the article in the order for the client.

+5. **FR-006 Clearly show the user the current status and the next action (for them or the carrier)**
+   Ensures the user knows both the current order status and the next step.

 ## Design Decisions as bullet points

 **DEF-002 — Orders with two tracking numbers show only one tracking timeline**